paulfioravanti/presentations/exercism_elixir_scrabble_score/exercism_scrabble_score.md

 ```

 ^
-Next, we need a `score` function to do all the work, which has a `word` variable comes in as a string...
+Next, we need a `score` function to do all the work.
+It has a `word` variable comes in as a string...

 ---
 [.background-color: #FFFFFF]